golemfactory/golem-docs/src/pages/docs/creators/ray/quickstart.md

 python3 simple-task.py
 ```

-Execute the app on the cluster.
+Now that you know that Ray is working, execute the app on the cluster.
 Observe how Ray on Golem cluster expands during the computation

 ```bash
 # Run some ray-based code (that knows *nothing** about Golem) - this will either: